MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-hdinsight.md

 ### Quick-start

 1. Download or clone the [samples repository](https://github.com/Azure-Samples/microsoft-academic-graph-pyspark-samples)
-4. For each tutorial there should be: A Python script(.py).
+2. For each tutorial there should be: A Python script(.py).
+3. Copy `CreatePySparkFunctions.py` from samples directory in MAG text graph to the code execution directory.

 ## Working with PySpark scripts on Azure HDInsight/Spark